St Cuthbert Vision!

 Jesus promised that where two or three are gathered in his name he is present amongst them.

-The live streaming of Mass means that we will be gathered as the parish family looking forward in hope for when we can physically gather again.
+The live streaming of Mass means that we will be gathered as the parish family looking forward in hope for when we can all physically gather again.

 This time calls for us to make a Spiritual Communion giving the time that we would normally give for mass by watching the mass online if possible and make it our fervent prayer again and again: